What is depression?

 Break the cycle of depression and symptoms

 Depression may make it feel harder to look after your lung condition properly.
-Then as your symptoms get worse, you may feel more depressed, and find it harder to get on top of your mood.
+As your symptoms get worse, you may feel more depressed, and find it harder to get on top of your mood.

-Try to break this cycle with three easy steps:
+Try to break this cycle with three steps:

-2. Do one thing today to help lift your mood.
-For example, you could call a friend, go for a walk, or do something you enjoy doing but haven’t done for a while.
-Get more ideas from the NHS.
+- Do one thing today to help lift your mood.
+For example, you could call a friend, go for a walk, or do something you enjoy doing but have not done for a while.
+Get more ideas of ways you can help yourself when you're depressed from the charity Mind.

-3. Share your feelings with other people who have long-term lung conditions by joining our HealthUnlocked community.
+- Share your feelings with other people who have long-term lung conditions by joining our support groups or our online communities on HealthUnlocked - we have a forum for anyone with a lung condition and a forum for people with asthma.
 It could make you feel less alone.

-Is depression a side effect of your medicines?
+Is depression a side effect of my medicines?

 They may be able to adjust the dose or support you in managing the side effects.